 Audiolab 6000CDT Review: Department of transport

 Audiolab’s 6000CDT is a rarity – a great value CD transport – says David Price.
-Read our Audiolab 6000CDT Review.

 Funny how fashions come and go.
 A separate CD transport and DAC was the coolest thing on the planet in the late eighties, almost more impressive than having a brick-sized cellular portable telephone or hot hatchback with the letters GTi emblazoned on the back.
-Then, 10 years later, few seemed interested in this sort of needless extravagance.
+Then, ten years later, few seemed interested in this sort of needless extravagance.

 Audiolab 6000CDT Review